Skip to main content

 • dspy.History conversation turns.

-• AgentRuntime core memory (default core memory plus persisted keys).
+• AgentRuntime core memory — default core memory plus persisted keys.

 • Session-local loaded document paths.

 Importing a session replaces session-local memory and document state instead of merging into the active runtime.
 Empty or missing state resets history, core memory, loaded documents, and sandbox buffers so switching sessions cannot leak stale agent context.
+Manifests live under meta/workspaces/<workspace_id>/users/<user_id>/react-session-<session_id>.json on the mounted Daytona volume.

 Reading order